snapcrunch/electron-preferences/README.md

 <img src="misc/light.png" />

 Still not matching your layout?
 You can easily customize the complete look by injecting your own custom CSS!

-## Field Types

-The library includes built-in support for the following field types:

-- Text
-- Dropdown
-- Message
-- Folder/File selection
-- Checkbox
-- Radio
-- Slider
-- (Ordered) Lists
-- Accelerator (for shortcut input)
-- Color picker

-Adding support for additional field types if easy, if you're familiar with React.
-PR's for such additions are welcome.

 ## Icons